rchain/architecture-docs/execution_model/rhovm.rst

 [ Digram similar to one above, except with { key/name, channel/location }

-Note that, because "name" and "location" are both represented as :code:`x` in the following example, the mapping is depicted from name to value.
+Note that, because "name" and "location" are both represented as :code:`x` in the following example, the mapping is depicted from name (key), directly to value.
 The output term :code:`x!(@Q)` places the value :code:`@Q` at the location denoted by the key :code:`x` , while the input term simultaneously looks for a value that meets a pattern requirement:

 .. figure:: ../img/io_binding_diagram.png